KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/thesis_guidelines/the_law.md

  1. skäligen kan misstänkas utgöra brott med fängelse i straffskalan, eller
  2. kan anses utgöra något annat missförhållande och offentliggörandet eller avslöjandet sker till skydd för allmänintresset.”

-Finding and responsibly disclosing vulnerabilities is carried out for the protection of the general interest (“till skydd för allmänintresset”).
+An argument might be that finding and responsibly disclosing vulnerabilities is carried out for the protection of the general interest (“till skydd för allmänintresset”).

  Regarding 3, that law is intended to prevent the reproduction of original texts, which of course is not the intent of an ethical hacker.